 Our Goals & Getting Engaged

 - Student Wellness: Defining and implementing research to determine and address unmet medical and premedical student needs in their educational experiences as it relates to physical, mental, emotional, and social well-being.
-WSL advocates for and promotes student health and well-being.

 Learn More About Student Well-Being